 On leaving rehab, it is important that you continue to access local support and any aftercare that is available through the rehab treatment you completed.
 This will help you to adjust to sober and clean living and help you get through life’s challenges for the first year of your recovery.
 It is dangerous to leave rehab with the expectations that all is well and family will re-embrace you now you are clean and sober.
 Trust takes time and hard work with family members and loved ones; there are amends to be made and bridges to be built.
 The best way of doing this is by continuing in your commitment to your recovery, accessing ongoing support and above all staying clean and sober with a change in your perspective and thinking.

 On leaving the rehab environment, it is likely that you will have associations with dealers and old using/drinking friends.
 We cannot stress enough that this needs to change!
 Maintaining contact with these individuals, especially in the early days of recovery, is likely to lead to temptation and relapse.
 As a newly clean and sober individual, it is important to surround yourself with those that support you in maintaining your abstinence based recovery.
 Support groups such as 12 step, aftercare and counselling are particularly helpful and highly recommended.
 Acceptance is key to changing your life; as an individual that suffers with a life threatening incurable condition you must put your recovery first, above all else.
 Attending ongoing support, aftercare and recovery self-help groups assists greatly with this process.
 Do not be fooled into thinking you are cured and will never returned to drink or drugs again; this thinking is fatal and often leads to relapse.
 With addiction it is vital to stay actively engaged in recovery.
 Addiction is a “chronic relapsing brain disease”.
-Permanent recovery IS possible, IF you are willing to go to any lengths to maintain it.
+Permanent recovery is possible, only ifyou are willing to go to any lengths to maintain it.

 On leaving rehab it is important to follow up with a discharge plan of continued support and care.
 The rehab you attend will help you with this.
 By following an action plan of discharge treatment you will find it far easier to reintegrate back into community living and society.